MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CompoundBlockVolume.md

 translateOrigin(delta: Vector3, preserveExistingVolumes?: boolean): void
 `

-Similar to {@link @minecraft-server/CompoundBlockVolume.setOrigin} - this function will translate the origin by a given delta to a new position
+Similar to [*@minecraft/server.CompoundBlockVolume.setOrigin*](../../minecraft/server/CompoundBlockVolume.md#setorigin) - this function will translate the origin by a given delta to a new position

 #### **Parameters**
 - **delta**: [*Vector3*](Vector3.md)
 - **preserveExistingVolumes**?: *boolean* = `null`

-  See the description for the arguments to @minecraft-server/CompoundBlockVolume.setOrigin
+  See the description for the arguments to [*@minecraft/server.CompoundBlockVolume.setOrigin*](../../minecraft/server/CompoundBlockVolume.md#setorigin)

 > [!IMPORTANT]
 > This function can't be called in read-only mode.